-The modest earthworm and its nutrient-rich castings have numerous benefits in producing healthy soil, plants, and crops .
+The modest earthworm and its nutrient-rich castings (vermicast) have numerous benefits in producing healthy soil, plants, and crops .

 Belonging to the phylum Annelida, earthworms were once considered lowly and insignificant.
-Today, with farmers and gardeners returning to organic methods of production, these creatures are now recognized for their immense importance.
+Today, with farmers and gardeners returning to organic methods of food production, these creatures are now recognized for their immense importance.

 1. Seed Germination

-The worm is an invertebrate that may accelarate seed germination by means of its excrement or casts mixed into the soil .
+The worm is an invertebrate that may accelerate seed germination by means of its excrement or casts mixed into the soil .
 It also helps to aerate the soil and retain moisture for seeds to germinate and seedlings to thrive.

 2. Lawn Conditioning

-Lawns can dry out and without fertilizer and sufficient moisture, the grass will quickly thin out and start to die.
+Lawns can dry out, and without fertilizer and sufficient moisture, the grass will quickly thin out and start to die.

-3. Liquid Fertilizer
+3. Organic Fertilizer

-4. Organic Matter
+4. Break Down Organic Matter

-The liquid goodness then supplies a vast amount of nutrients to the soil, as well as food for other organisms.
+The liquid goodness then supplies a vast amount of nutrients to the soil as well as food for other organisms.

 5. Regulate Soil pH